Optimizing Conversion Funnels: Where Should You Start First?

 Top of the Funnel (Persuasion)

 Landing pages are usually the first point of contact that new visitors usually have with a site.
-So you have to make sure that your landing pages provide details about your products/service or offer in a way that convinces prospects to complete a transaction.
+So, you have to ensure that your landing pages provide details about your products/services or offers in a way that convinces prospects to complete a transaction.

 Middle of the Funnel (Informational)

-At this stage of the funnel, prospects are already familiar with your product and they have an understanding of how it works.
-They are interested in your offer and they have engaged with your brand before.
-But you shouldn’t expect them to convert the moment they land on your site, you have to answer their questions in order to convince them to make a purchase.
+At this stage of the funnel, prospects are already familiar with your product and understand how it works.
+They are interested in your offer and have previously engaged with your brand.
+But you shouldn’t expect them to convert when they land on your site.
+You have to answer their questions in order to convince them to make a purchase.

-Don’t let anyone tell you any different; getting prospects to move from top to middle of the funnel is a huge achievement.
-Now you have to make sure that your website needs to have the much-needed information that shows your prospects that you can fulfill their needs and keep your promises.
+Don’t let anyone tell you differently; getting prospects to move from the top to the middle of the funnel is a huge achievement.
+Now, you have to make sure that your website has the much-needed information that shows your prospects that you can fulfill their needs and keep your promises.

-One thing you will notice about prospects in the middle of the funnel is that they are getting fewer than there were at the top of the funnel.
-Do not be alarmed, this drop is actually a good thing.
-The prospects in the middle of the funnel are more likely to become customers because they know their needs, wants, problems and they know exactly the product they need to get the job done.
+One thing you will notice about prospects in the middle of the funnel is that they are getting fewer than they were at the top of the funnel.
+Do not be alarmed.
+This drop is actually a good thing.
+The prospects in the middle of the funnel are more likely to become customers because they know their needs, wants, and problems, and they know exactly the product they need to get the job done.

 Bottom of the Funnel (Where Conversions Happen)